Estimated reading time: 5 minutes

 How is a POS system different from a cash register?
 What does a POS system do?

 At its most basic function, a POS, or point-of-sale, system is a cash register.
 Like a traditional cash register, they are responsible for calculating the total owed to the retailer by a customer, including applicable taxes.
 Then, it accepts the customer’s payment, calculating change if the payment method is cash or integrating with a payment processor if the payment is card.
 And finally, providing a receipt.

-Unlike a traditional cash register, POS systems offer significantly more functionality.
+Unlike a traditional cash register, convenience store POS systems offer significantly more functionality.
 For example, prior to POS systems, cashiers would need to manually enter item prices and sales tax for a customer total.
 With POS systems, cashiers simply scan universal product codes (UPCs) printed on an item by a manufacturer and automatically charge the correct item price base on the cost stored in the POS’s price book.

 The advanced functionality of point-of-sale systems doesn’t stop there, and modern POS systems can be tailored based on a retailer’s needs.
 For example, convenience stores and gas stations.

 So what POS systems are best for convenience stores and gas stations?

 For convenience and fuel retailers, POS systems are necessary tools to help operators keep customers satisfied, shelves stocked, and profits up.
 The following are essential considerations when deciding on which POS system is right for you:

 To begin, the hardware associated with a POS system can vary greatly depending on the size of the retailer.
 Typical setups include a cash drawer, receipt printer, and a card reader.
 Other retailers may rely on something as simple as a mobile app and an EMV card reader plugged into a smartphone.